2021 Orkney Archaeology Tours Brochure

 Serco Northlink Ferries tel: 0845 6000449 www.northlinkferries.co.uk

 Serco Northlink operate two to three return sailings daily from Scrabster (near Thurso) to Stromness and the crossing takes 90 minutes.
 If you are travelling as a foot passenger there are bus links between Scrabster and Inverness operated by Stagecoach www.stagecoachbus.com with online booking via www.citylink.co.uk.
-There is a very limited train service to Thurso station: see www.scotrail.co.uk but please note you will need to book a taxi to take you to Scrabster as there is limited public transport from the train station to the ferry terminal.
+There is a very limited train service to Thurso station: see www.scotrail.co.uk but please note you will probably need to book a taxi to take you to Scrabster as there is limited public transport from the train station to the ferry terminal.
 On arrival in Stromness there is a regular public bus service to Kirkwall departing from outside the ferry terminal.

 Serco Northlink also sail from both Aberdeen and Lerwick (Shetland) to Kirkwall but this is NOT a daily service (there is a daily service from Aberdeen to Shetland but the ferry does not always call in to Kirkwall).
 The Aberdeen ferry arrives in Kirkwall late at night, around 11pm; the return sailing from Kirkwall to Aberdeen is overnight, departing around 11.45pm.
 There are north boats on Tuesday, Thursday, Saturday and Sunday and south boats on Monday, Wednesday and Friday.
 If you are travelling as a foot passenger there are good public transport links to Aberdeen via both rail www.scotrail.co.uk and bus www.citylink.co.uk.